DavidRisch/steamvr_utils/README.md

 # SteamVR Utils for Linux

+### This project is no longer maintained!

+Since the Linux version of SteamVR can now turn base stations on and off itself, this project is no longer necessary.

+---

 This project contains scripts to improve the functionally of SteamVR on Linux:

 - Turning Base Stations (V1 or V2) on/off (via Bluetooth)